stc2828/voice-to-notes/README.md

 If you are using keyboard instead of human voice and obtain bad result, try piano=True.

 #### *Quick installation guide*
-Make sure you have python 3 installed
+Make sure you have python 3 installed.

 `python get-pip.py`